90r1ll4/90r1ll4/README.md

 🌱 I’m currently working as DevSecOps Engineer.
 I love to learn and build something new, productive, innovative and creative.
 * **I am interested in Binary Exploitation, Malware analysis, and Network VAPT**
-- ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - Outside tech, 📖 I love to do photography, 🖌️ playing CTFs.

 <h3 align="left">Languages and Tools:</h3>